All Episodes

 Isn't that a felony?

-I know maybe you're the lawmaker, is that a felony?
+I don't, maybe you're the lawmaker.

-Because I heard it is.
+Because I've heard it is.

-Look, here's I said this all last fall, last summer, last fall.
+Look, here's, I said this all last fall, last summer, last fall.

 I mean, you know, go back to the basics.

-Have you ever seen the subject of the investigation's husband get to meet with the attorney general three days before the subject of the investigation is interviewed by the FBI.
+Have you ever seen the subject of the investigation's husband get to meet with the Attorney General three days before the subject of the investigation is interviewed by the FBI?

 Have you ever seen that before in American history?

-So this thing was messed up from the get go.
+So this thing was messed up from the get-go.

 We all understand that.

-Anyone with any common sense understands that.
+Anyone with any common sense understands that?

-And Loretta Lynch saying, yeah, she was she she was the ultimate decider on whether there was a prosecution or not, but before there's a decision made says I'm gonna turn it all over to James Comey.
+And Loretta Lynch saying, yes, she was the ultimate decider on whether there was a prosecution or not.

 I mean, come on.